Research Accomplishments

 1966: New option to treat heart disease

 William C. Elliott, MD, shows that isoproterenol improves the amount of blood pumped by the heart, providing a new treatment option for heart disease patients.
-He received AHA funding in 1962.
+He received Heart Association funding in 1962.

 1968: Drug found to lower cholesterol

-With AHA support, Dr. William Conner uses cholestyramine to lower blood cholesterol.
+With Heart Association support, Dr. William Conner uses cholestyramine to lower blood cholesterol.
 Cholestyramine is among the various cholesterol-lowering drugs still used today.

 1971: A Nobel for cyclic AMP

 Dr. Earl Sutherland is awarded the Nobel Prize in Physiology or Medicine for earlier work identifying a molecule called cyclic AMP (or adenosine monophosphate).
 This small molecule is found inside cells and plays a central role in myriad cellular functions, contributing to disorders as diverse as heart failure and cancer.
-In 1967, he had received an AHA Career Investigatorship.
+In 1967, he received a Heart Association Career Investigatorship.

 1971: The connection between kidneys and blood pressure